openstate/open-cultuur-data/CONTRIBUTING.rst

 Our advice is to first discuss changes, before you start working on a large pull-request (for instance, when implementing new features or significant refactoring of the code).
 Otherwise you risk spending time on something that won't be (directly) merged into the project.

 Please adhere to the :ref:`dev_coding_conventions` used throughout the project.
+Make sure that your pull request includes proper tests (and that they pass) and documentation.

 To submit a pull request, follow this process: